 Champlain had for a long time wished to adopt some young Indians, in order to have them educated in France.
-But the obstacle was the very strong attachment of the Indians for their children: some parents, he writes, had turned down tempting offers.
+But the obstacle was the very strong attachment of the parents to their children: some, he writes, had turned down tempting offers.
 But on 2 Feb.
-1628 the Montagnais came and offered him three girls aged 11, 12, and 15 – one of them the daughter of Mécabou dit Martin.
+1628 the Montagnais came and offered him three girls aged 11, 12, and 15 – one of them the daughter of Mécabou, dit Martin.
 This move was an attempt to win back Champlain’s friendship, which had been jeopardized the previous autumn by the murder of two Frenchmen.
 Champlain accepted the young Indian girls and named them Foi, Espérance, and Charité.

 One evening Kirke entertained the company at supper; his two brothers were there, with Champlain, the ships’ captains, and Marsolet.
 Speaking to the latter, Espérance accused him of betraying the French, of importuning her with his indecent propositions, and of preventing herself and her companion from going to France “to learn to serve God there.”
 And she added: “If you come near me in the future, I shall plunge a knife into your breast.”
 Charité supported her: “If I had hold of your heart, I should eat it more readily and with greater spirit than I should eat any of the meats on that table.”
 Marsolet “was shamefaced, and could give no reply other than that they were mad.”